 - Any marketing wins or important announcements concluding the meeting.

 By keeping the agenda focused, we reduce times spent in meetings and ensure everybody has a productive meeting.
+Alternatively, If you’d prefer people have a few minutes to get up to speed, you can even run a virtual team building activity in the meanwhile.

 For example, here’s a meeting template similar to the one we use in our remote team meetings: